 The Philadelphia Alumni Chapter of Kappa Alpha Psi® Fraternity, Inc. is proud to announce the 2022 scholarship application is open to young men of color who are current School District of Philadelphia, Philadelphia Charter School high school and Achievement Academy students planning to enroll at bachelor degree offering institutions in the fall of 2022.

 This scholarship is for young men of color who are seniors in high school in the Philadelphia, PA area.

 Application InformationThe application deadline is June 4th, 2022 at midnight.

 Applicants must complete the 2022– [nextyear] Kappa Alpha Psi® Scholarship application in either the online application version or downloadable paper (pdf) version.
 Additionally there is a mandatory “ Checklist and Signature ” page that must be completed and submitted with the application.
 The application package also includes –

 - copies of SAT and/or ACT scores (either fixed to the transcript or secured for the College Board or ACT),

 If an applicant decides to complete the online version, all accompanying documents must be returned to email@example.com.
 If the applicant decides to complete the paper version of the application, all accompanying documents are to be return in one package via postal mail to Nathaniel Abney Jr, 441 Mininger Rd, Souderton, Pa 18964.

-- To access the downloadable paper version of the application go to http://scholarship.phillykappas.org/2021/ScholarshipApplication.pdf Qualified applicants will be contacted by the scholarship committee for a mandatory interview.
+- To access the downloadable paper version of the application go to http://scholarship.phillykappas.org/files/2022/ScholarshipApplication.pdf Qualified applicants may be contacted by the scholarship committee for an interview.

 Selected candidates will be notified by the scholarship committee to receive a scholarship.
 If there are any questions and/or concerns email firstname.lastname@example.org.